Datavault-UK/automate-dv-docs/docs/best_practices.md

-We advise you follow these best practices when using dbtvault.
+We advise you follow these best practices when using AutomateDV.

 ## Single record per key, per load (incremental)

-At the current time, dbtvault will load discrete records with the same primary key (hash key) simultaneously.
+At the current time, AutomateDV will load discrete records with the same primary key (hash key) simultaneously.
 This means that any deltas formed by loading these records in individual cycles get lost.
 For Hubs and Links this is not a problem, as there are no temporal attributes, but for structures such as Satellites this will produce erroneous loads.